-The Reds manager felt his side suffered from more of the misfortune that has plagued this season, and reacted angrily to suggestions that he may be on his way out.Liverpool manager Kenny Dalglish bemoaned his side’s luck after it concluded its disappointing season with a 1-0 defeat away to Swansea.
+The Reds manager felt his side suffered from more of the misfortune that has plagued their season, and reacted angrily to suggestions that he may be on his way outLiverpool manager Kenny Dalglish bemoaned his side’s luck after they concluded their disappointing season with a 1-0 defeat away to Swansea.

-The Scot insisted that his team’s poor league results this season are not a true reflection of their performances, and feels that the club is heading in the right direction.
+The Scot insisted that his team’s poor league results this season are not a true reflection of their performances, and feels that they are heading in the right direction.

 "We won’t run away from the points tally or hide or say the points tally is satisfactory to anyone who works for or supports Liverpool Football Club.
 We will face up to reality.
 The performances have been excellent in a lot of cases but not the points tally, so we will try our best to correct that."